Hugo Sánchez Ortiz

 Hugo Sánchez Ortiz is a Costa Rican technologist who believes that science, social inclusion and sustainability are the keys to social development.
 He holds a degree in Mechatronics Engineering from the Costa Rica Institute of Technology and a master's degree from Anhalt University of Applied Science.

-In 2019 Hugo co-foundered of Remora Fishing Traceability, a Costa Rican company that has been working hard in the development of powerful technologies to achieve sustainability in the small-scale fisheries, environmental awareness, fair trade and the wholistic progress of the fishers and their communities.
-Their goal is to bring sustainability back to the ocean through technology.
-Hugo is currently the chief scientific officer at Remora Fishing Traceability.
+Hugo is the chief scientific officer at Remora Fishing Traceability, a company he co-founded in 2019.
+The company works on the development of powerful technologies to achieve sustainability in the small-scale fisheries; environmental awareness; fair trade; and the wholistic progress of the fishers and their communities.
+The goal is to bring sustainability back to the ocean through technology.

 IVLP Impact Award Project: Traceability - Sustainable Fishing in Artisanal Fishing Communities